 Tisse Cambon – I love this pretty in pink and purple shade.
 Probably the one with the darkest shade of pink in all the Les 4 Ombres, this shade spells Spring and Summer.
 As someone with an NC30-35 skin tone, I was a bit wary before I decided to take this home because you know, wearing pink or purple eyeshadows on a medium toned skin can make you look bruised or having some sort of hematoma.
 But this was not the case.
 The only thing that I was bit disappointed is that the light purple and white shades are too glittery.

 Tisse Rivoli – Another favorite of mine.
 If you want a true good brown with earthy matte shades for a medium skin tone, this is the one that will work for you, as it works for me.
 This shade is simply beautiful.
-It is neutral enough for a daywear, but can blended for a night wear.
-Most shades here ranges from light creamy neutral, to a matte and shimmery light to medium brown, then to a deep dark brown.
+It is neutral enough for a daywear, but can be blended for a night wear.
+Most shades here ranges from light creamy neutral to a matte and shimmery light to medium brown, then to a deep dark brown.
 Love this a lot.

 Tisse Mademoiselle – This was a surprise dislike for me. 🙁 I thought I would love this as the perfect neutral eyeshadow for my skin.
 But I found that the browns here are too light and too similar to each other that they almost don’t really show much on my skin.
 I still love it for a normal day to day light makeup look, but I found that this is quite similar to Tisse Rivoli, except that this would probably work on a light skin tone.